webrotate360/magento2-adhoc/README.md

 ```

-##Install from GitHub
+## Install from GitHub

-_Please backup your Magento 2 setup before proceeding with the installation._
+Please backup your Magento setup before proceeding with the installation.

 Download zip package by clicking "Clone or Download" and selecting Download ZIP at the top of this page.